erik-gunnarsson/ticker-to-coingecko-api-id/README.md

 ## Disclaimer

-This tool is not affiliated with CoinGecko.
-It was built to help those working with the CoinGecko API.
+Not affiliated with CoinGecko.
+Just a simple tool to help those working with the CoinGecko API.